AbhishekRaje2004/HR_Diagram/README.md

 # HR_Diagram
-scatter plot using the luminosity and temperature of the star
+scatter plot comparing the luminosity and temperature of the star